Frequently Asked Questions

 Do I need to know what services I need in order to apply for these programs?

 Yes.
 Applicants should be as specific as possible in their application about their desired services.
-For example, a TDAP applicant may prioritize website design and may require online chat functions, an interactive map showing attractions, a directory of local businesses and events, functionality for adding tourism packages, etc.
+For example, a TDAP-Communities applicant may prioritize website design and may require online chat functions.
+Note, focus on activities that aren’t duplication of NovaScotia.com but are complementary.

 Applicants should indicate if they would like to discuss their digital needs by checking the box for “Help, I don’t know what services I need” in the digital services section of the application form.
 This will trigger a more comprehensive needs assessment for approved participants.